skale-me/skale/doc/skale-hackers-guide.md

 This document gives an overview of its design and architecture, then some details on internals and code organisation, and finally presents how to extends various parts of the engine.

-It is assumed that the reader is already familiar with using skale and with the [reference guide](skale-API.md), at least the [core concepts](skale-API.md#core-concepts).
+It is assumed that the reader is already familiar with using skale and with the [reference guide], at least the [core concepts].

 ## Architecture